MARYAM216/data-analysis-excel/README.md

 # data-analysis-excel
 I exported the sales data from my database, and i conducted some analysis on it to gain insights into some of my sales operations and study ways of enhancing services based on a certain scope.

-##Here are the tables i used to conduct analysis.
+## Here are the tables i used to conduct analysis.
--Orders Table
+- Orders Table
--Return Table
+- Return Table
 -Shipping Cost Table
 -People Table

-##Question
+## Question
 To Enhance Customer Loyalty
 -What is the Most Used Ship mode by our customers?
 -Who are our top 10 customers in terms of sales and order frequency?